 The museum frequently organizes events, such as traditional dancing performances, theatre, and wine & honey tasting.
 After you are done exploring, you can visit the beach that’s accessible through the back door of the museum!

 The entrance is 6 Euros, and €2 more for the audio guide.
-If you come for the come the second time, the admission is free!
+If you come for the come second time, admission is free!

 The museum operates daily except Saturdays from 09:00 till 14:00.